What Should I Expect in a Job Interview

 Know the Interview Types and What Each Evaluates

 Interviews come in forms that assess different attributes.
-Know what to expect:
+Knowing what to expect helps focus your prep:

-• Phone screening: Usually shorter, used to validate resume facts, confirm salary expectations or availability, and gauge general interest.
+• Phone screening: Usually shorter, used to validate resume facts, confirm salary/availability, gauge general interest.

 • Video interviews: Similar to in-person but require stronger clarity in vocal delivery and camera presence.

-• In-person interviews: Allow for richer rapport-building and nonverbal cues; often include a tour or meeting potential colleagues.
+• In-person interviews: Allow for richer rapport and non-verbal cues; may include a tour or meeting potential colleagues.

-• Panel interviews: Multiple interviewers test alignment across stakeholders; you must engage each panelist.
+• Panel interviews: Multiple interviewers test alignment with multiple stakeholders; you must engage each panelist.

-• Technical assessments and case interviews: Test specific domain skills under pressure or through practical tasks.
+• Technical assessments / case interviews: Test specific domain skills under pressure or through practical tasks.

-• Assessment centers and simulation exercises: Observe real-time collaboration, problem-solving, and leadership under simulated work tasks.
+• Assessment centres / simulation exercises: Observe real-time collaboration, problem-solving, leadership under simulated work tasks.

 Understanding the purpose of each format lets you focus preparation time where it matters most.